flame-engine/flame/doc/widgets.md

 The `NineTileBox` widget implements a `Container` using that standard.
-This pattern is also implemented as a component in the `NineTileBoxComponent` so that you can add this feature directly to your `BaseGame`.
+This pattern is also implemented as a component in the `NineTileBoxComponent` so that you can add this feature directly to your `FlameGame`.
 To get to know more about this, check the component docs [here](components.md#nine-tile-box-component).

 Here you can find an example of how to use it (without using the `NineTileBoxComponent`):